jedwardsmith/word-GPT-Plus/README.md

 - Edge WebView2 Runtime [https://developer.microsoft.com/en-us/microsoft-edge/webview2/](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
 - if you use self-hosted service, you need Node.js 18+

-**Note: office add-in can only used in docx file, not support doc file.**
+**Note: office add-in can only be used in docx file, it does not support doc file.**

 ### account

-Official API need an OpenAI api key, you can get it from [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)
+Official API requires an OpenAI api key.
+Requst key from [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)

-You need to apply for qualification first, please go to [Azure OpenAI API application website](https://go.microsoft.com/fwlink/?linkid=2222006&clcid=0x409&culture=en-us&country=us) to apply for qualification.
+You need to register first,  go to [Azure OpenAI API application website](https://go.microsoft.com/fwlink/?linkid=2222006&clcid=0x409&culture=en-us&country=us) to register for Azure OpenA service.

 You need to go to [Google AI](https://developers.generativeai.google/) to apply for qualification for Google Google Gemini Pro API, and the free version is currently limited to 60 requests per minute.